stephenlaichaowen/weatherApp-nuxtjs-ssr/README.md

 The first hosting service came up to me is Vercel, the most versatile hosting platform for developers, it is not only free but has very powerful feature that it automatically detects the project type, it knows which framework/technology you use after you import your project from Github to Vercel and performs auto setup for you so we don't need to do extra setting which is pretty amazing.

-But it is not perfect, Vercel applies AWS technology under the hood and it only takes static web apps, meaning `npm start` is not wokring on Vercel because dynamic operation is not allowed.
+But it is not perfect, it does take fullstack app such as Nextjs.
+However Nextjs api routes use serverless function provided by AWS, is different from traditional backend setup. meaning `npm start` is not wokring on Vercel because dynamic operation is not allowed.
 So this option is not applicable, let us move on to next option.

 _*Heroku*_